Scroll Back to Top

 Use

-Confirmation/identification of non-small-cell lung cancer (this is a test for the identification of NSCLC patients who may be eligible for treatment); qualitative/quantitative evaluation of ALK rearrangement
+This test is used for confirmation/identification of non-small-cell lung cancer (this is a test for the identification of NSCLC patients who may be eligible for treatment) and qualitative/quantitative evaluation of ALK rearrangement.

 Special Instructions